SherryFang1207/Sushier-App/README.md

 4. **Checkout**: Proceed to checkout, review your order, and make a secure payment.

-5. **Track Your Order**: Use our real-time order tracking to monitor the progress of your order.

-6. **Enjoy Your Sushi**: Once your order is ready, savor the flavors of our delectable sushi.

 ## Design Idea & Process 🎨

-Sushier's design process was a meticulous blend of culinary artistry and modern user experience principles.
-Our aim was to create a platform that not only celebrates sushi traditions but also offers a seamless digital experience, powered by cutting-edge technologies.
+Sushier's UX/UI design follows modern user experience principles and uses the newest design tools to offer a seamless digital experience.

 ### Design Inspiration 🌟

-In the initial stage, we drew inspiration from the elegance and beauty of sushi presentation.
+In the initial stage, we drew inspiration from the combination of Sushi and E-commerce online ordering.
 We scoured design reference websites like [Dribbble](https://dribbble.com/) for visual inspirations that informed our design choices.

-**Recommended Tools**: Dribbble, Behance, Awwwards

 ### Wireframing and Prototyping ✏️

 To bring our vision to life, we utilized professional design tools such as [Figma](https://www.figma.com/).
 This allowed us to create detailed wireframes and interactive prototypes that helped us plan the user interface and functionality with precision.

-**Recommended Tools**: Figma, Adobe XD, Sketch

 ### Responsive Design 📱

 Sushier's design is fully responsive, ensuring a seamless experience across a variety of devices.
-We employed technologies like [Tailwind CSS](https://tailwindcss.com/) to craft customized, case-by-case screen dividing points in CSS.
+We employed technologies like [Tailwind CSS](https://tailwindcss.com/) to craft customized, case-by-case screen breakpoints in CSS.
 This attention to detail guarantees a flawless transition between different screen sizes.

-**Recommended Tools**: Tailwind CSS, Bootstrap, CSS Grid

-For an in-depth look at our design process, including design artifacts and detailed documentation, please visit our [Design Process Repository](link-to-design-process-repo).
+**For an in-depth look at our design process, including design artifacts and detailed documentation, please visit our [Design Process Repository](link-to-design-process-repo).**

-**Keywords for Tech Recruiters**: UX/UI Design, Dribbble, Figma, Responsive Design, Tailwind CSS, Design Artifacts, Documentation.

-For a detailed overview of our design process, please visit our [Design Process Repository](link-to-design-process-repo).

 ## Tech Stack ⚙️